 Policy Decisions and Their Implications

 The role of policy decisions in shaping public debt cannot be overstated.
 Over the past two decades, South Africa’s government has implemented numerous fiscal policies with the noble intent of redressing socio-economic disparities.
 However, some of these policies have resulted in increased public spending, leading to a surge in public debt.
-Furthermore, policy uncertainty, particularly in areas such as land reform and economic policy, has dampened investor confidence and slowed economic growth, indirectly contributing to an increase in public debt.
+Policy uncertainty, particularly in areas such as land reform and economic policy, has dampened investor confidence and slowed economic growth, indirectly contributing to an increase in public debt.

 Corruption and Public Debt